-The best rockfish soup has been produced in Sete since 1963 by the same family Azais Polito. http://www.azais-polito.fr/.
+The best rockfish soup has been produced in Sete since 1963 by the same family, Azais Polito.
 Their fish soup is featured in gourmet shops such as Harrods and Lafayette Gourmet and is exported worldwide… If you get a craving, simply order online.

-My favorite spot for a Bouillabaisse in Marseille is at Chez FonFon. http://www.chez-fonfon.com/ Not only is the soup tasty but you are offered constant refills.
-The restaurant is niched in an alcove barely noticed by passerbys and is overlooking the inlet crammed with small fishing boats.
+My favorite spot for a Bouillabaisse in Marseille is at Chez FonFon.
+Not only is the soup tasty but you are offered constant refills.
+The restaurant is niched in an alcove barely noticed by passers by and is overlooking the inlet crammed with small fishing boats.

 Isn’t a meal without wine like a day without sunshine – especially in France?
 Definitely and there’s no shortage of good regional wine to complement a fish soup.
 To play it safe, choose a Bandol rosé from Provence or a refreshing Picpoul de Pinet from the Languedoc.

 Anything else not to be missed?
-Quite a lot, but I’d need to write an encyclopaedia!
-From Marseille: navettes, light biscuits delicately flavoured with eau de fleur d’oranger.
-And let’s not forget pastis, France’s favourite aperitif.
+Quite a lot, but I’d need to write an encyclopedia!
+From Marseille: navettes, light biscuits delicately flavored with eau de fleur d’oranger.
+And let’s not forget pastis, France’s favorite aperitif.

-From Sète: the Tielle, a deliciously piquant octopus pie with a strong Italian heritage, also zezettes, a light biscuit delicately flavoured with local muscat wine.
+From Sète: the Tielle, a deliciously piquant octopus pie with a strong Italian heritage, also zezettes, a light biscuit delicately flavored with local muscat wine.